Carpet Overview: Compare carpeting options before making the investment

 Stainmaster Tactesse nylon and comes in 12 colors (maslandcarpets.com).

 Carpeting is one of the largest investments you’ll make in your home.
-By doing some basic homework, comparison shopping and working with a reputable retailer, you’ll be able to buy carpeting that fits your needs—and gives you confidence that you’re getting a quality product for a good price.
+By doing some basic homework, comparison shopping and working with a reputable retailer, you’ll be able to understand the types of carpet that will work best for your home and buy carpeting that fits your needs—and gives you confidence that you’re getting a quality product for a good price.

-This article will give you a basic background in carpet styles and quality and discuss the primary things to think about when you’re shopping for new carpeting.
+This article will give you a basic background in types of carpet, carpet styles and quality and discuss the primary things to think about when you’re shopping for new carpeting, like the best carpet for pets and best carpet prices.
 We’ll give you tips on what to look for as well as what to look out for.
 We’re going to concentrate on synthetic fibers in this article.
 Natural fibers like wool are gorgeous, but they’re out of most people’s price range.

 Photo 1: Nylon